 It is important that the DIY pick and place machine owns a solid and stable ground plate, which is the foundation support.

-The reason why is that we need to attach the controller and two USB-Cameras on it.
-Moreover, there’s a connection box for vacuum at the side of the ground plate, pressure, and power supply from the external control box and therefore the main USB connector.
+The reason why is that we need to attach the controller and two USB-Cameras to it.
+Moreover, there’s a connection box for the vacuum at the side of the ground plate, pressure, and power supply from the external control box and therefore the main USB connector.